Bilawal Belgium

-Muhammad Bilal, commonly known as Bilawal Belgium (1928 – 26 August 1977) was a Pakistani Benju and classical music player and composer.
+Muhammad Bilal, commonly known as Bilawal Belgium (1928 – 26 August 1977) was a Pakistani Benju and a classical music player and composer.
 He was recognized for his distinctive integration of the Banjo and Swarmandal.
 He mainly performed with Radio Pakistan, and is widely regarded as one of Pakistan's most important instrumentalists of all time.

 Early life

 Belgium was born in Mirpurkhas in 1928.
 He belonged to the Makrani Baloch community (also known as Sheedi) of African descent.
 He was initially encouraged in his musical pursuits by his mother, Mahgi, a singer of note, and his father, Jhuk, who was a player of the kuzank instrument.

 Career

 Bilawal got the title "Belgium" during early practice sessions at a shrine in Mirpurkhas, when a listener remarked that Bilawal played the banjo like a "Belgium", a comment that led to his popular moniker.

 Bilawal faced initial resistance from music authorities.
 Broadcaster Zulfiqar Ali Bukhari reportedly opposed the inclusion of banjo in the Radio Pakistan orchestra.
 However, after hearing Bilawal perform, he consequently accepted the instrument and appointed Bilawal as a staff artist in 1950–1952.

 He performed both solo and orchestral pieces on Radio Pakistan, Karachi, and also composed melodies for various vocalists.
 He also performed on television and stage, travelling to several countries as a member of Pakistan’s official music groups.
 He contributed the full background score and song compositions for the Sindhi film Tanjhiyoon Galhiyoon Sajan, featuring singers like Ahmed Rushdi, Rubina Qureshi, Muhammad Juman, and Hussain Bakhsh Khadim.

 He later served as staff artist at the Central Production Unit of Pakistan Broadcasting Corporation in Lahore, a position he held until his death.